IMPORTANT SAFETY INFORMATION WARNINGS & PRECAUTIONS

-- Oral Contraceptives: The possibility of decreased contraceptive efficacy and increased breakthrough bleeding should be considered in patients taking combination oral contraceptive products with Qudexy XR, especially at doses >200 mg/day.
+- Oral Contraceptives: The possibility of decreased contraceptive efficacy and increased breakthrough bleeding may occur.

-- Lithium: Monitor lithium levels when co-administered with high-dose topiramate.
+- Lithium: Lithium levels should be monitored when co-administered with high-dose Qudexy XR.

-- The most common (≥10% more frequent than placebo or low-dose topiramate in monotherapy) adverse reactions in adult and pediatric controlled, epilepsy clinical trials of immediate-release topiramate were paresthesia, anorexia, weight decrease, speech disorders and related speech problems, fatigue, dizziness, somnolence, nervousness, psychomotor slowing, abnormal vision, and fever.
+- Epilepsy: The most common adverse reactions in adult and pediatric controlled, clinical trials of immediate-release topiramate were: paresthesia, anorexia, weight loss, speech disorders and related speech problems, fatigue, dizziness, somnolence, nervousness, psychomotor slowing, abnormal vision, and fever.

-- The most common (≥5% more frequent than placebo) adverse reactions at recommended dosing in adult and adolescent controlled, migraine clinical trials were paresthesia, anorexia, weight decrease, difficulty with memory, taste perversion, upper respiratory tract infection, abdominal pain, diarrhea, hypoesthesia, and nausea.
+- Migraine: The most common adverse reactions at recommended doses in adult and adolescent controlled, clinical trials were: paresthesia, anorexia, weight loss, difficulty with memory, taste perversion, diarrhea, hypoesthesia, nausea, abdominal pain and upper respiratory tract infection.

-- Qudexy XR has been studied in a randomized, placebo-controlled phase 3 clinical study in 249 adult patients with a history of partial-onset seizures with or without secondary generalization.
-See the ADVERSE REACTIONS section of the Qudexy XR full prescribing information for adverse reaction rates from this clinical trial and other clinical trials conducted under widely varying conditions.
+- Qudexy XR has been studied in a randomized, placebo-controlled, phase 3 clinical study in 249 adult patients with a history of partial-onset seizures with or without secondary generalization.
+See the ADVERSE REACTIONS section of the Qudexy XR full prescribing information for adverse reaction rates from this clinical trial.

 - The most serious adverse reactions are listed above in the WARNINGS AND PRECAUTIONS section.